 Treat this Web project like opening a Studio – How much would that cost?
 How much attention would you give it?
 Build what you need rather than buy something at a set price.
 Your requirements should dictate the cost rather than the cost dictating what you get.
 The website will be ever-evolving – do not ignore it.
 Add content every day or few days.
 Strive to continually improve your shop window.

 “Buyers have changed the way they buy, so sellers must change the way they sell.”
 Michael MacGinty 2010

 Web is the future.
 Do not take the Kodak approach.
 Remember Kodak

-Any questions just drop us an email and we will be happy to answer them ?
-To the right you will get Tips on Domain Name, Hosting, Social Media and Website construction.
+Any questions just drop us an email and we will be happy to answer them or use the quick contact form here.

-In USA last year 1 in 8 couples met online.
-Get known online,show competence and be seen white potential customers are browsing.
-People buy people before product – why are you different ?
+In the USA last year 1 in 8 couples met online.
+Get known online, show competence, and be seen while potential customers are browsing.
+People buy people before products – why are you different?
 People buy from people they know, like and trust – get known online, show competence and display testimonials.